AequaIis/composerml/README.md

     - Folder 2: Optimizer Module
         - optimizer.py - parent class
         - SGD.py - stochastic gradient descent
+        - musictrainer.py - uses trainer to train the music daya

 ### Sub-Package 3 - Music Generation

 This package provides the complete pipeline for preparing MIDI data, building datasets, and generating or playing music.

 - midi_to_dataset.py - Utilities for loading MIDI files and extracting note sequences.

 - music_dataset.py  - Main class that allow the user to input a folder containing midi files and generate a dataset including (features: context-notes) and targets (next note)